 As the economy in Columbia continues to recover, the BLS reports that employment sectors showing the fastest signs of growth include manufacturing, trade and transportation, financial activities, and leisure and hospitality.

 Nearly 43% of the residents in the Columbia metro area hold a bachelor’s degree or higher.
 In fact, Columbia ranks 23rd in the nation for holders of doctoral degrees and 32nd for holders of college degrees.

 Key Employment Stats:

-- The GDP of Columbia MSA is more than $43 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 37% since 2010.
+- The GDP of Columbia MSA is more than $44.3 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 40% in the last ten years.

 - Target industry sectors in Columbia include advanced manufacturing, healthcare, insurance information and technology, green energy production, and transportation and logistics.

 - Top five employment sectors in the Columbia MSA are health care and social assistance, retail trade, accommodation and food services, educational services, and public administration.